Ramanbaral/Password_manager_SE/README.md

 - **`LICENSE.md`**: The license file for the project.

 - **`README.md`**: The main README file with information about the project.

-## Contributing

-Welcome to contribute to Bitwarden Password Manager!
-Feel free to fork the repository and suggest any improvements.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push the changes to your fork.
-5. Submit a pull request.

-Thank you for your contributions!

 ## License